The PMHP provides free therapeutic counselling at the same time and place where women attend for antenatal care.

 Does it work?

 The PMHP incorporates a rigorous monitoring and evaluation process into its service programme.
-Statistical analysis of client logs and counselling data shows that, on average
+Statistical analysis of client logs and counselling data from 2015 shows that, on average

-- 94% report successful bonding with their baby
+- 74 % report positive and successful bonding with their baby

 Read the latest outcomes report here.